tsmango/active_configuration/README.md

 ## Example Usage

-Given we have defined the `Category` class above.
-Instance will now have a #settings method where settings can be read from and written to.
+Given we have defined the `Category` class above, instances will now have a #settings method where settings can be read from and written to.

 	>> category = Category.create(:name => 'Vinyl Records')